rolling-sagas/rs-doc/combat_dataset/README.md

 Rapid Fire: Firing multiple times will not be imposed with penalty.

-Marked: Enemies will receive a penalty die against range attacks.
+Marked: Attacking marked enemies will give the attacker a bonus die.